Solo Practice

 Go after the low-hanging marketing fruit.

 I would love to have a highly sophisticated Facebook ad campaign that used targeting to capture email addresses from my ideal clients, funneled them into an email drip campaign designed to sign them up for a webinar, and then led them to sign up for an initial consultation.
-But that’s the holy grail.
+But that’s the holy grail for a solo lawyer.
 It isn’t realistic, given my current resources, to spend the time or money on that now as a solo practitioner.

 Don’t go hunting for marketing big game.
 You’ll run out of money before you discover the winning combination.
 Instead, focus on the low-hanging fruit, which is easier to get right and is often free or low cost.